Wild Hunt: Europe

 In Welsh folklore, Gwyn ap Nudd was depicted as a wild huntsman riding a demon horse who hunts souls at night along with a pack of white-bodied and red-eared "dogs of hell".
 In Arthurian legends, he is the king of the underworld who makes sure that the imprisoned devils do not destroy human souls.
 A comparable Welsh folk myth is known as Cŵn Annwn (Welsh: "hounds of Annwn").

 In France, the "Host" was known in Latin sources as Familia Hellequini and in Old French as Maisnie Hellequin (the "household or retinue of Hellequin").
 The Old French name Hellequin was probably borrowed from Middle English Herla king (Old English *Her(e)la-cyning) by the Romance-speaking Norman invaders of Britain.
 Other similar figures appear in the French folklore, such as Le Grand-Veneur, a hunter who chased with dogs in the forest of Fontainebleau, and a Poitou tradition where a hunter who has faulted by hunting on Sunday is condemned to redeem himself by hunting during the night, along with its French Canadian version the Chasse-galerie.

-Among West Slavs, it is known as divoký hon or štvaní (Czech: "wild hunt", "baiting"), dzëwô/dzëkô jachta (Kashubian: "wild hunt"), Dziki Gon or Dziki Łów (Polish).
-It is also known among the Sorbs and among the South Slavic Slovenes Divja Jaga (Slovene: "the wild hunting party" or "wild hunt").
+Among West Slavs, it is known as divoký hon or štvaní (Czech for "wild hunt", "baiting"), dzëwô/dzëkô jachta (Kashubian for "wild hunt"), Dziki Gon or Dziki Łów (Polish).
+It is also known among the Sorbs and among the South Slavic Slovenes Divja Jaga (Slovene for "the wild hunting party" or "wild hunt").
 However, scholars of Slavic folklore have noted it is a motif of foreign, specifically German(ic), origin.
-In Belarusian, it is called Дзiкае Паляванне (Belarusian: "wild hunt").
+In Belarusian, it is called Дзiкае Паляванне ("wild hunt").
 As Belarus used to be part of Poland, the motif's presence likely came from there as an intermediary.